 The peanut is actually not a nut at all – it’s a legume with compound leaves similar to clover and has yellow, pea-like flowers.

 Peanut varieties are classified by nut type.
-For the home garden, two types may be grown.
+For the home garden, four types may be grown.
+They can be ordered online, but difficult to find seed at home garden centers.

 Peanuts grow best in loose, well-drained soils.
 Avoid poorly drained, clay type soils.
 Note – clay soil is hard to remove from the pods while sandy soil readily falls off the pods.

-Peanuts needs a minimum of 140 frost free days to reach maturity so plant after the danger of frost is past.
+Peanuts usually need a minimum of 140 frost free days to reach maturity so plant after the danger of frost is past.
+Early-maturing peanuts (minimum of 110 days to maturity) are also available to home gardeners.
 Peanuts can be planted any time during May or early June and are usually ready for harvest from mid to late October.
 Don’t plant in cold soil - peanuts require a soil temperature of 65 F for germination.

 Place peanut seeds 1 to 1 1/2 inches deep in the soil and 6 inches apart in the row.
 Make the rows about 24 inches apart.